Haoyu-R/SeLoC-ML/README.md

 pip install -r requirement.txt
 ```

+## Use

 Run `tflite2semantic_parser_xlsx.py` to see how the collected models in the [model_repo](https://github.com/Haoyu-R/SeLoC-ML/tree/main/collected_models) can be parsed into semantic representations against the [proposed semantic schema](#semantic-schema-of-neural-network) combining the information provided in `models_information.xlsx` in one go.
 Please be aware that the order of the models listed in the the folder `collected_models` and in the information sheet `models_information.xlsx` should both be in alphabetic order and match with each other.

 Run `tflite2semantic_user_input.py` to see how each model can be parsed into semantic representation by answering a few questions in the CMD.

 To work with the semantic representations of neural networks and IoT devices, we recommend using [GraphDB free](https://graphdb.ontotext.com/).
 The scripts `rdflib_push.py`, `semantic_querying.py`, `sparql_queries.py` contain the code for interacting with GraphDB.

+To use the SeLoC-ML Mendix App, please check out our instruction in the folder [mendix_app](https://github.com/Haoyu-R/SeLoC-ML/tree/main/mendix_app)

+The TIA portal project files of the conveyor belt example are provided in the folder [sematic_case_study](https://github.com/Haoyu-R/SeLoC-ML/tree/main/sematic_case_study).
+We documented the code to allow interested readers to easily compare the implementation effort for three different implementation methods introduced in the paper.

 ## Semantic Schema of Neural Network